DistributedProofreaders/dproofreaders/README.md

 ## Code development

-To get involved with development on this code base, see [DP Code Development](https://www.pgdp.net/wiki/DP_Code_Development:_dproofreaders) in the pgdp.net wiki.
-See also the [development](SETUP/DEVELOPMENT.md) document in this repo.
+To get involved with development on this code base, see the [development](SETUP/DEVELOPMENT.md) document in this repo.
+And also [DP Code Development](https://www.pgdp.net/wiki/DP_Code_Development:_dproofreaders) in the pgdp.net wiki.

 ## License